sebac0des/monoframe-nextjs-theme/README.md

     ```
 5. Open [http://localhost:3000](http://localhost:3000) in your browser to see your template in action.

-### Roadmap

-As this template is still in development, more features and components will be added over time, including:

-- Expanded Component Library
-- Additional Page Templates
-- Enhanced Customization Options
-- SEO Optimization Tools

-### Contributions

-Contributions are welcome!
-If you have ideas, suggestions, or bug reports, feel free to open an issue or submit a pull request.
-Let's build something awesome together.

 ### License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.